efokschaner/ryustar/load-test/README.md

 ## Notes on cluster size

 Based on some very scientific reading of blog posts, I predict we may be able to get on the order of 1000 locust users per core.
+Based on the inital actual load test run, we were able to get 2000 users simulated on a n1-standard-1 machine.
+We may have been coming close to the limit but I'm not sure as I didn't control too carefully.
 Each locust worker is single threaded so distribute them 1 per core.

 ### Spotting overloaded load generator